Robust and Safe Multi-Agent Reinforcement Learning with Communication for Autonomous Vehicles: From Simulation to Hardware: Approach

-The design of a Robust and Safe MARL problem formulation and policy training algorithm begins with a grounded understanding of real-world conditions and constraints to ensure practical applicability and safety under the simulation-to-reality gap.
-By aligning the state space, action space, and inter-agent communication with the physical limitations of hardware, the algorithm avoids unrealistic assumptions common in simulated settings.
-Key real-world factors—such as sensor noise, communication and actuation delays, and environmental obstacles—are explicitly modeled to account for uncertainty and variability~\cite{survey_cav, Shao2019, marl_ieee_survey}.
-Incorporating these complexities enhances the algorithm's robustness, enabling it to generalize and adapt effectively to diverse operating conditions while meeting the safety requirements of connected and autonomous vehicles (CAVs).
+The design of a robust and safe MARL formulation begins with a grounded understanding of real-world operating constraints to ensure practical deployment across the simulation-to-reality gap.
+In this work, the primary real-to-sim design focus is \textbf{communication-aware state and action modeling}, driven by measured V2V communication latency observed on our hardware platform.
+Rather than assuming instantaneous or perfectly synchronized information exchange, we explicitly incorporate real-world communication delay characteristics into both the MARL problem formulation and the training process.
+By aligning inter-agent information sharing, state representations, and action execution with measured latency profiles, the framework avoids unrealistic communication assumptions commonly present in purely simulated approaches.

-In particular, in a multi-agent setting, each CAV, referred to as the ego agent $i$, receives its own observation $o_i$ and a set of shared observations $o_{N_i}$ communicated by neighboring vehicles $N_i$ via vehicle-to-vehicle (V2V) protocols.
-The shared information includes complementary sensor data and environmental detections, such as obstacle presence and lane boundary features, not directly observable by the ego agent.
-These measurements are derived from onboard sensors including LiDAR, camera-based lane detection models~\cite{qin2020ultra}, and others~\cite{Li2022}.
-Additionally, CAVs exchange local state-action histories to mitigate the effects of partial observability and communication delays, enabling more informed action selection.
-This cooperative approach aims to improve the robustness and safety of decision-making in both simulation and real-world deployments under realistic communication and sensing imperfections.
+In the multi-agent setting, each connected autonomous vehicle (CAV), referred to as the ego agent $i$, receives its local observation $o_i$ and shared observations from neighboring vehicles $\mathcal{N}_i$ via V2V protocols.
+Crucially, shared observations are not treated as instantaneous.
+Instead, they are modeled as delayed and potentially asynchronous, reflecting measured fixed and time-varying latency statistics from the physical communication system.
+The shared information includes complementary perception features such as obstacle presence and lane boundary detections that may not be directly observable by the ego vehicle.
+These measurements are derived from onboard sensing modules including LiDAR and camera-based lane detection models such as UFLD~\cite{qin2020ultra}, among others~\cite{Li2022}.
+By explicitly modeling delayed shared states, the MARL formulation captures the temporal misalignment and uncertainty inherent in real-world connected autonomy.
+The MARL policy execution flow is illustrated in Figure~\ref{fig:MARVEL_RSS} and elaborated in Section~\ref{sec:safety_shield} and Section~\ref{sec:algoa_train_sim}.